MagnusHaughey/spatial_ecDNA_patterns/README.md

 bash ./ABC_full_algorithm.sh
 ```

 Uniform prior distributions for parameters s and k are assumed, and the list of q values to simulate must be explicitly specified.
-These parameters can be edited in the ABC_input_parameters.txt file.
+Parameters of the prior distributions can be edited in the ABC_input_parameters.txt file.